fhiso/legacy-format/data-model.md

 Substructures
 :   `[VERS]`?

+{.ednote} ANSEL is documented as part of the GEDCOM standard; do we need to replicate that documentation as part of ELF?

 ### CHIL   {#CHIL}

-The natural, adopted, or sealed (LDS) child of a father and a mother.
+Child: the natural, adopted, or otherwise recognized child of a father and a mother.

 Contexts
 :   .`[FAM]`.`[CHIL]`